 Moderate to severe burns are some of the most devastating injuries a person can suffer.
 Burn injuries not only lead to physical scarring and permanent disfigurement, but they also cause immense emotional trauma.
 Victims face an uphill battle when it comes to recovery; many will require emergency medical care and ongoing treatments, extensive time off work to heal, and ongoing rehabilitation.

 The good news is that you may be entitled to compensation to help offset some of the unexpected financial burdens you are now facing.
-If you suffered serious burn injuries due to another person or party’s negligent, reckless, or wrongful conduct, you may be able to file a catastrophic injury claim and secure compensation for your economic and non-economic damages.
+If you suffered serious burn injuries due to another person or party’s negligent, reckless, or wrongful conduct, then with the help of our dedicated burn attorneys, you may be able to file a catastrophic injury claim and secure compensation for your economic and non-economic damages.